NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 Account Suspension, Deactivation, Reactivation
 **********************************************

-A user account is suspended when it has been inactive for over 90 days.
-The user will be notified when the account has been suspended.
+A user's account is suspended when it has been inactive for over 90 days.
+The user will be notified when their account has been suspended.
-To re-activate your account, submit an OTRS ticket.
-Send an email to rdhpcs.aim.help@noaa.gov with the subject *Reactivate User.Name*.
+To re-activate your account, submit an OTRS ticket by sending an email to rdhpcs.aim.help@noaa.gov with the subject *Reactivate User.Name*.
 You will be notified when your account has been reactivated.
 A reactivated user maintains access to all projects.